MESAHub/mesa-website/09-best-practices.markdown

 such as wind mass loss rates, please consult the documentation for appropriate references.

+In the the MESA binary module, by default:
+{% highlight tex %}
+Roche lobe radii in binary systems are computed using the fit of \citet{Eggleton1983}.
+Mass transfer rates in Roche lobe overflowing binary systems are determined following theprescription of \citet{Ritter1988}.
+{% endhighlight %}

 A [BibTex file](assets/mesa.bib) with these references is available.

 ## Citing included tools